HomeJourneyBook/Homes-journey-archive/Valley/README.md

 The northern borders of the Valley are formed by two massive mountain regions known among the Villagers as the Left Shoulder and the Right Shoulder.
 Together, they create a natural stone ring surrounding most of the Valley and shielding it from the outside world.
 According to observations, many of the mountain passages either collapsed long ago or remain hidden.

 Special mention should be given to the Red Dragon — a creature constantly observed in the skies above the Valley.
 According to the Villagers’ accounts, the dragon has protected the region from the air for many generations and rarely leaves the mountain range.
-The origin of the dragon itself, as well as its connection to the First Tea Tree, is referenced within the Legends, where the Tea Gods are said to have played a role in its creation.
+The origin of the dragon itself, as well as its connection to the Great Tea Tree, is referenced within the Legends, where the Tea Gods are said to have played a role in its creation.

 Despite the relative calmness of the Valley, I gradually began to suspect that a significant portion of its history was intentionally concealed or lost long before the emergence of the current generation of Villagers.